exo-archives/aio-portal/packaging/README.txt

 * http://svn.exoplatform.org/projects/utils/exopackage-conf/tags/20090901

 Process:
-1/ The exo-tomcat or jboss packaging is done during the "mvn install" process of the "packaging" module 2/ exopackage-1.0.0 is downloaded from maven
+1/ Tomcat or JBossAS packaging are done during the "mvn install" process of the "packaging" module 2/ exopackage-1.0.0 is downloaded from maven
-2/ exopackage-conf-20090901 is downloaded from maven, and contains official modules for exoproducts 4/ product and module for this version are stored in the current project, and find by exopackage during the run 5/ a maven-exec-plugin calls exobuild from maven with the right parameters 6/ the delivery is in the target directory
+2/ exopackage-conf-20090901 is downloaded from maven, and contains official modules for exoproducts 4/ product and module for this version are stored in the current project, and found by exopackage during the run 5/ a maven-exec-plugin calls exobuild from maven with the right parameters 6/ Deliveries is in the target directory

 *****************